Every penny earned so far goes on rent

 A year's rent takes up every penny earned by full-time workers until the first week of May, analysis by BBC News reveals.

-Someone earning £22,900 after tax in England would have to work 86 days just to cover rent, five more than in 2011.
+A middle income earner in England would work 86 days to rent an average two-bedroom home, five more than in 2011.

 In Scotland and Wales the number of working days needed to cover their rent fell to 79 and 71 days respectively.